Register your Information for Free Stone Samples Sent Express to You!

 • Melbourne’s unique climate factors include high moisture levels, significant temperature variations, and intense UV exposure.

 • These factors can adversely affect the durability of building materials, including stone.
-Moisture can lead to mold, mildew, and efflorescence, while temperature fluctuations can cause expansion and contraction, resulting in cracks or fissures.
-UV exposure can also cause fading and discoloration of certain stone types.
+Moisture can lead to mould, mildew, and efflorescence, while temperature fluctuations can cause expansion and contraction, resulting in cracks or fissures.
+UV exposure can also cause fading and discolouration of certain stone types.

 Importance of Durability: